thepeak99/awscli/README.md

 # Dockerized AWS CLI

-A minimal dockerized version of the AWS CLI tool.
+A minimal, automatically updated, dockerized version of the AWS CLI tool.

 # Runing